studerw/td-ameritrade-client/README.md

 hardcoded, as are all other properties, in the `src/main/resources/com/studerw/tda/tda-api.properties` file.
 You can change these there if needed, and rebuild as they are included in the output jar.

-## TODO

-* Add a section here in README to describe how TDA expects certain strings for Option and equity orders, etc.
-  - link to the new API docs where appropriate
-  - Clean and post javadoc, import to Sonatype first.

-* Add full validation for OptionOrder, EquityOrder, etc.